javalent/Javalents-Plugins/About Javalent.md

 ---
 aliases:
   - About Javalent
 description: Learn about Jeremy Valentine, a senior software engineer and creator of plugins for the Obsidian note-taking app, aimed at enhancing the gameplay experience for tabletop role-playing game (TTRPG) enthusiasts.
 permalink: about/javalent
 publish: true
 tags:
   - Javalents-Plugins/About
+cssclasses: []
 ---

 > [!infobox|wikipedia]+